Juventus sign Adrien Rabiot from Paris Saint-Germain | Goal.com

 À bientôt, @Adriien_Rabiiot!https://t.co/Xwi9OOn12Z #LiveAhead pic.twitter.com/R4mjueXPCs— JuventusFC (@juventusfcen) July 1, 2019

-He revealed in June he had opened talks with Juve over a possible move and an agreement has now officially been reached.
+He revealed in June he had opened talks with Juve over a possible move and an agreement has now officially been reached after sporting director Fabio Paratici flew to Paris last week to conclude negotiations.

 Juve, who appointed Maurizio Sarri as Massimiliano Allegri's successor, have already added ex-Arsenal midfielder Aaron Ramsey to their squad ahead of the 2019-20 campaign, the Wales international also joining on a free transfer.